Home Compare TKO vs ZURN.SW

 TKO Group Holdings vs Zurich Insurance Group: Which Stock Looks Stronger in 2026?

-Zurich Insurance holds the cleaner structural position, with the lead spread across profitability and valuation.
+Zurich Insurance leads structurally, with valuation as the clearest single gap between the two profiles.
 TKO still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (TKO: S&P 500, ZURN.SW: STOXX 600).

-This is not just a one-metric split: both profitability and valuation materially support the lead.
-Zurich Insurance Group AG leads by 24 points on the overall comparison score.
+Most of the separation is still concentrated in valuation.
+Zurich Insurance Group AG leads by 10 points on the overall comparison score.

 Trajectory Similarity